tysonhunsberger-byte/ambiance/README.md

    python -m ambiance.cli output.wav --duration 10
    ```

    The command renders using the built-in procedural sources.
-To hook in an external
+To hook in a native
-   tool, drop its executable inside `.cache/external_apps` (created on demand) and
+   plugin, drop its files inside `.cache/plugins` (created on demand) and map them to
-   launch it with the workspace UI or the REST API.
+   streams through the plugin rack UI.

 3. Launch the interactive UI server to use the Noisetown interface together with the
    Python engine: